cs3216/cs3216.github.io/assignments/facebook.md

 With that out of the way, let's begin...

 <div class="box">
-  <strong>Reminder</strong>: Please read the entire assignment before starting.
+  <strong>Warning</strong>: Please read the entire assignment before starting.
 </div>

 ## Phase 0

-> *"If you wait to do everything until you're sure it's right, you'll
+> If you wait to do everything until you're sure it's right, you'll
-> probably never do much of anything."*
+> probably never do much of anything.
 >
 > — Win Borden